At a glance

-There are two main types of diabetes.
-Type 1 diabetes usually develops in childhood or teenage years.
+There are two main types of diabetes: Type 1 diabetes usually develops in childhood or the teenage years.
 This disease is a result of damage to the pancreas that leaves it producing either very little insulin or none at all.

 Things are different in type 2 diabetes, where insulin is made by the pancreas but the body’s cells gradually lose the ability to absorb and use the insulin.
 In the past, type 2 diabetes was often referred to as “adult-onset” diabetes because it is commonly diagnosed later in life.
 Type 2 diabetes is much more common than type 1 diabetes.
 About 90% of people who have diabetes have type 2 diabetes.

 If type 2 diabetes goes untreated, blood sugar levels stay high all the time.
-This isn't always noticeable at first.
-Type 2 diabetes can develop gradually over several years without any noticeable symptoms.
-Blood sugar levels that are always too high may cause the following symptoms, though:
+Type 2 diabetes can develop gradually over several years without any noticeable symptoms, so the diagnosis often comes as a surprise.
+Having high blood sugar levels for months or years eventually causes the following symptoms, though:

 - Frequent urination